 What could you do to drive your expenses down, as far as they could go?
 How can you become less of a consumer?
 Could you eat out less often?
 Cut off services you don’t need?
 Find some cheaper car insurance?
-Downsize your home?
+Downsize your home like I did?
 Get some new friends?
-OK, that last one’s a little extreme, but these are the kinds of questions you should ask yourself!
-And don’t forget that your current job causes quite a few expenses as well– those could be eliminated if you were financially independent.
+OK, that one’s a little extreme, but these are the kinds of questions you should ask yourself!
+And don’t forget that your current job creates quite a few expenses as well– those might be eliminated if you were financially independent.

 OK!
 Once you have an idea of what your expenses could be like if you were down to the basics, write that down and multiply it by 12 to get your annual expense number.
 Got it?
 Is it $50,000/year? $35,000? $20,000?